mkbabb/parse-that/docs/tranches/B/PROGRESS.md

   state/value/internal/result/failure products.
 The twenty AB/BA ratios are 0.7362–2.2994×, with multiple binding points below 1×.
 D is terminally retired; no bootstrap follows.
-Successful recovery is present but has a unique FIRST code, so same-FIRST speculative recovery under overlap remains an explicit hostile-audit item rather than a claimed result.
+Successful recovery is present but has a unique FIRST code, so it does not answer same-FIRST speculative recovery.
+- P3 same-FIRST closes that hostile gap.
+Across all six permutations, accepted-M2 recovery offsets are invariant across diagnostics toggles.
+  Retired D returns `10/10/2/2/10/6` with diagnostics off instead of M2's `10/6/1/1/10/5`, then converges to M2 when diagnostics are enabled.
+The difference is traversal provenance, not rollback leakage.
+D remains killed;
+  no new checkpoint or recovery layer is admitted.
 - P2-C closes cold/hot dispatch.
 Candidate/control construction ratios are
   0.0597–0.0785× and build-plus-first-parse ratios 0.0696–0.0846× across
   4/8/16/33/96/753.
 Stabilized exact-product success is